InnoEmma/Flixx-movie-/README.md

 * Filter by genre or rating
 * Pagination and infinite scrolling
 * Add to Favorites (localStorage)
-* spinner while fetching
+* Add a spinner while fetching data
-* And more
+* And many more

 ## 📝 License